Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

 need to reorganize a lot of game assets in centralized places like I have it in the fire rescue game no reason we should still have random textures just declared all over the place...

+Tilemaps no longer really need to have an anchor point, since the only transform we apply to them is translation.
+    perhaps we should just remove this in order to simplify some of the code... trying to remove this atm is causing levels not to be able to load, and probably would also cause other issues perhaps we should do a cleanup pass later in which we also remove automatic resizing of tilemaps, since that should not really be necessary anymore...? then we could more easily just place tiles into tilemaps and not have to worry about our indices getting mixed up each time we place a tile we would also no longer need min index and max index, which would be nice! in retrospect, autommatic tilemap resizing adds a *ton* of complexity for, arguably, little benefit.

+OK, so I removed the anchor point from tilemaps, and also removed size as a member as well oh yeah, and velocity this is because you can jsut derive both size and velocity from other variables that we actually need to track more authoritatively so holding less state is just kinda nice and may prevent bugs if someone sets those variables wrongly (size and velocity were essentially readonly outside of single functions)

+Still on the docket is fixing and simplifying the code for placing tiles and resizing tilemaps simplifying the existing logic will probably be enough of an improvement, but potentially we could further improve it so that there's a sort of shared overall capacity between the x and y axes of the tilemap how useful is that though, actually? and the existing code works fine, so just simplifying a little bit is probably sufficient